cchauve/YERSINIA_PLASMIDS/README.md

 #### Rapid Detection of Genetic Engineering, Structural Variation, and Antimicrobial Resistance Markers in Bacterial Biothreat Pathogens by Nanopore Sequencing
 <a href="https://www.biorxiv.org/content/10.1101/730093v1">Paper</a>

+This paper has only two samples, a *Y. pestis* and a *Bacillus anthracis*, for which they generated Illumina, PacBio and Oxford Nanopore data.
+The *Y. pestis* sample is interesting as it has several variants of the pPCP1 plasmid, if I understood well.
+One interesting issue they deal with is that the pPCP1 plasmid appears in monomer and dimer/trimer/quadrimer (duplicates) forms.

+Raw data: <a href="https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA523610">RJNA523610</a>

 ### Ancient DNA

 The papers below describe aDAN datasets.
 None of them was assembled de-novo, but genomes, whenr econstructed, were obtained by mapping to a reference genome.
-How realistic is-it to embark into ptre-processing the raw reads data and assembling the data?
+How realistic is-it to embark into pre-processing the raw reads data and assembling the data?
 Lack of uniform coverage is likely a serious issue.

 #### Analysis of 3800-year-old Yersinia pestis genomes suggests Bronze Age origin for bubonic plague
 <a href="https://www.nature.com/articles/s41467-018-04550-9">Paper</a>